TaeyoungYun49/PUI/homework6-a/README.md

 2. A high-fidelity digital mockup and design choices:
 <a href="https://www.figma.com/file/nRG88n1pAcfixPyXNyiG7v/Interactive-Prototype-(Develop)?node-id=0%3A1">Link to Figma </a>
-Considering that the list of products gets longer, I moved the total price section to the right, not below the product list.
+Considering potential case that the list of products gets longer, I moved the total price section to the right, not below the product list.
 I also added a button to move the product to a wishlist to keep track of the product they are interested in.